 This will ensure that the coating does not get scratched off.

-You can also buy ceramic protectors, which minimize the risk of the coatings getting scratched off both on the inside and outer part of the pots.
+You can also buy ceramic protectors, which minimize the risk of the coatings getting scratched off both on the inside and outer parts of the pots.

 The Don’ts of Ceramic Cookware